redpesk-core/afb-app-manager/docs/quick-tutorial.md

 The 'runid' is the application instance ID and is used as an argument for the subcommands controlling the application runtime state (kill/pause/resume/status)

-### Pause application
-To pause the application that was just started (the one with RUNID 1), just run the pause command:

-    root@porter:~# afm-util terminate 1
-    true

-The application is now paused, as confirmed by a list of running apps:

-    root@porter:~# afm-util ps
-    [ ]

 ### Uninstall application
 To uninstall an application, simply use its ID: